kathykato/12columns/README.md

 ## Usage

 This grid system uses a 12-column grid and is fully responsive.
-Basic syntax:
+Columns are wrapped within a ```grid``` class.
 ```html
 <div class="grid">
   <div class="column-xs-12 column-md-1">1</div>